 The Vizsla has been around forever (some say as early as 800 A.D.), and for most of their history, they have been used as hunting dogs.
 They make good pets, though you have to make sure that they get proper exercise daily.

 15. Pharaoh Hound

 The Pharaoh hound looks exactly like its name suggests — the two high pointed ears resemble a crown.
 This is also an extremely fast and athletic dog breed.
-While these dogs make wonderful pets, they still have a great deal of hunter in them, so you’ll have to keep an eye out to make sure they don’t go chasing strange animals!
+While these dogs make wonderful pets, they still have a great deal of hunter in them, so you’ll have to make sure they don’t go chasing strange animals!

 This breed looks like a fuzzier fox, but it certainly doesn’t act like one.
 These make great pets, but they do need to be watched around other dogs, as they can be quite aggressive.

 This is a cuteness overload as the Daug is a mix between a Dachshund and a Pug.
 Taking traits from both parents, Daugs get the best of both worlds.
 They are super friendly and smart and have plenty of energy.